Kuriiios/f1_analysis_dashboard/README.md

 This is currently a foundational prototype for a much larger project.

-The code presented here is the first major iteration and is under active, heavy development.
-The primary focus is on data accuracy, establishing the core data ingestion and transformation logic, and validating the visualization components.
+The code presented here is the first major iteration.

+✅ Prototype Status: Idea Validated

+This project has successfully completed its prototype phase, confirming the workability and utility of the core concept.
+The initial results are highly promising, validating the viability of the approach.

     Non-Final State: Expect frequent changes, refactoring, and potentially incomplete features or styling.

-    Focus: Prioritizing backend integrity (data fetching/cleaning with fastf1) over final front-end polish.

 🚀 Getting Started